Author |

 As for dying for others, what about people who are willing to die for complete strangers?

-Surgoshan wrote: If I die for someone, I expect play whenever I want it for ALL eternity.
-Testify wrote: Well to continue, basically it is selfish but we also do things for our loves that they expect from us, it's basically you scratch my back, I'll stratch yours, with the ocassional sex which can be counted as scratching each other's backs at the same time.
-And with S&M, it's "you scratch my back, I'll scratch yours, only really hard."
-As for dying for others, what about people who are willing to die for complete strangers?
+Well to continue, basically it is selfish but we also do things for our loves that they expect from us, it's basically you scratch my back, I'll stratch yours, with the ocassional sex which can be counted as scratching each other's backs at the same time.

 YOu get a satisfaction that you did something right for a stranger, it's scratching your own back after scratching theirs first, even if you don't get any money or reward it's a good feeling, and actually selfish, not a bad thing though.